10 Best Mailbox Posts

 Sizing and Capacity

-Before you select a post, confirm the dimensions and weight of your mailbox.
-A heavy steel mailbox needs a post that can handle the cantilevered load without wobbling.
+Confirm the dimensions and weight of your mailbox before selecting a post.
+A heavy steel box needs a post that handles the cantilevered load without wobbling.
 Most curbside mailboxes fall into small, medium, or large capacity tiers, and the post must provide a mounting surface—either a flat plate or an arm—that matches the box base.
-If you are buying a complete kit, the manufacturer has already solved this pairing, which removes guesswork.
-If you already own a mailbox and only need a post, check the product compatibility codes or mounting-hole spacing to avoid a mismatch.
+If you buy a complete kit, the manufacturer has already solved the pairing, which removes guesswork.
+If you already own a mailbox and only need a post, check product compatibility codes or mounting-hole spacing to avoid a mismatch.

 Height matters too.
 USPS guidelines generally recommend that the bottom of the mailbox sit between 41 and 45 inches above the road surface.
 Many posts are sold at a standard height that satisfies this rule, but if you live on a steep grade or a raised curb, measure from the delivery vehicle’s expected approach angle rather than from the ground directly beneath the post.